bilgino/angularforddd/README.md

 ![](src/assets/images/Up_Down_Flow.png)

 The domain model focuses on invariants and business rules rather than presentational data.
-Introducing view model provider services to support complicated page flows and user interfaces enables us to query the appropriate view properties for different UX scenarios.
+Introducing view model provider services to manage complicated page flows and user interfaces allows us to query the appropriate view properties for different UX scenarios.
 That is, the CQRS pattern supports us to avoid over-bloated all-in-one models.
-The view model provider service may appear in different forms.
-It may appear as a query method in an application service, or as a dedicated class.
 The view model provider service is a perfect fit to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).

 CQRS in the frontend design system has many advantages: